hacksterous/pybf/README.md

 apbf.py is a modification to _MPAP_ to use the _pybf_ backend.

-To generate the pybf shared library, from a shell:
+To generate the pybf shared library, from a GNU/Linux or Unix/like shell:

 `# make`

+I don't have access to a Windows environment, but this should work in a MinGW32/64 setup in Windows.

 From the Python3 shell: